Florian013/Encryption-and-Decryption/README.md

 # Password Encryption and Decryption with GUI

-A simple Python application with a graphical user interface (GUI) for encrypting and decrypting text messages using a password.
+Python application with a graphical user interface (GUI) for encrypting and decrypting text messages using a password.
 The application uses the `base64` module for encoding and decoding messages.

 ## Overview